digikala/digi-push/README.md

 **Installation**

 ```
-npm i @digikala/digi-push --registry https://npm.pkg.github.com
+npm i @dkmobile/digi-push
 ```

-If you are familiar with [CodePush](https://microsoft.github.io/code-push/), you already know how to use `digikala/digi-push`.
+If you are familiar with [CodePush](https://microsoft.github.io/code-push/), you already know how to use `dkmobile/digi-push`.

 **android**